 Simon Hanslmayr – Neural Oscillations in Human Memory and Attention

 Simon Hanslmayr studied Psychology at the University of Salzburg and finished his PhD in 2005 on the role of alpha oscillations for attention and perception under the supervision of Professor Wolfgang Klimesch.
 From 2006 until 2010 he did a Postdoc in the lab of Karl-Heinz Bäuml at the University of Regensburg where he focused on the role of brain oscillations for episodic memory.
 In 2010 he started his own independent research group at the University of Konstanz, funded by an Emmy-Noether award from the German Research Foundation (DFG), where he continued his research on the role of brain oscillations for episodic memory formation.
 In September 2013 Dr Simon Hanslmayr joined the School where he currently holds a Reader position.
-His research is funded by several agencies, such as the ERC (Consolidator Grant awarded in 2015; Code4Memory), the Leverhulme Trust, the Royal Society, and the DFG (German Research Foundation).
+His research is funded by several agencies, such as the ERC (Consolidator Grant awarded in 2015; Code4Memory), the Leverhulme Trust, the Royal Society, the Wolfson Society, and the DFG (German Research Foundation).

 Cognition and Oscillations LAB